The Wilkes-Barre nursing home abuse lawyers at Munley Law Personal Injury Attorneys hold negligent facilities accountable

 We all want our elderly family members to receive the love, care, and attention that they need.
 Many of us turn to healthcare facilities like nursing homes or assisted living residences in order to make sure that loved ones who can no longer take care of themselves are safe and healthy.

 Tragically, elder abuse is a prevalent problem in many nursing homes.
-This abuse is more prevalent that many believe–1 out of every 3 nursing homes in the United States has been issued a citation for the abuse of residents.
+This abuse is more prevalent than many believe–1 out of every 3 nursing homes in the United States has been issued a citation for the abuse of residents.

 Luzerne County is home to a number of assisted living and long-term care facilities.
 These places have a duty to uphold a standard of care and to protect their residents from harm.
 If the facility fails to meet standards and your loved one gets hurt or becomes sick, that facility should be held legally responsible.

 It is unacceptable that our elders should suffer from nursing home abuse and neglect simply because they are vulnerable.
 At Munley Law Personal Injury Attorneys, fighting for the vulnerable is what we do.
 If you know or suspect that someone you love has been mistreated by the retirement facility where they reside, call our Wilkes-Barre nursing home abuse lawyers at Munley Law Personal Injury Attorneys today.
 For over 60 years, our experienced attorneys have fought on behalf of victims and their families.
 Call or fill out our online form for a free consultation today.
-Together with a doctor on our staff, one of our personal injury and malpractice lawyers will review your situation for free.
+Together with a doctor on our staff, one of our personal injury lawyers will review your situation for free.
 And there’s no fee unless we win your case.

 Long-term care facilities (also called nursing homes, assisted living facilities, retirement homes, and elder care facilities) have a duty to provide a safe environment for their residents and uphold a standard of medical care.
 When caregivers or their employers fail to meet this standard, they must be held legally accountable.
 Typically, accountability comes in the form of monetary compensation for the family.
-Compensation may include reimbursement for medical expenses and therapy, pain and suffering and other related damages.
+Compensation may include reimbursement for medical expenses and therapy, pain and suffering, and other related damages.
 A lawsuit also serves to hold the negligent party accountable for their actions and help prevent future abuses.

 An experienced nursing home abuse lawyer at Munley Law Personal Injury Attorneys can make sure your loved one gets justice.
 Our attorneys have earned recognition nationwide as leaders in handling complex personal injury cases.
 Together with our dedicated, compassionate legal staff, we have won groundbreaking victories on behalf of our clients.
 The Wilkes-Barre nursing home abuse lawyers at our firm have earned the industry’s highest ethical and professional standing including AV-Preeminent ratings and a Platinum-Level Client Service Award from Martindale-Hubbell.